Nick689/CustomPOS/Readme.md

 Security has not been forgotten and every module is protected by an advanced right management

 CustomPOS main concepts are:
 - You can customize this program yourself.
-Some more work is needed to make your localised version but the benefit to have full control over your software is priceless, i.e it's free.  :)   Don't be affraid about the apparent program's complexity, it integrates advanced pricing scenario you may not need and can be removed.
+Some more work is needed to make your localised version but the benefit to have full control over your software is priceless, i.e it's free.  :)   Don't be affraid about the apparent program's complexity, it integrates advanced price management which you may not need and which can be removed.
-- You are the master of yours datas: full database access let you correct any mistakes at their origin without living correcting records in the database, you can also extract datas for statistic, accounting, etc ...
+- You are the master of your data: full database access let you correct any mistakes at their origin without living correcting records in database, you can also extract datas for statistic, accounting, etc ...

 ## [Screenshot](https://github.com/Nick689/CustomPOS/blob/master/Preview/ViewAll.md)
 .